boazbk/tcs/lec_26_quantum_computing.md

 In the 1981, physicist Richard Feynman proposed  to "turn this lemon to lemonade" by making the following almost tautological observation:

->_If a physical system cannot be simulated by a computer in $T$ steps, the system can be considered as performing a computation that would take more than $T$ steps_
+>_If a physical system cannot be simulated by a computer in $T$ steps, the system can be considered as performing a computation that would take more than $T$ steps._

 So, he asked whether one could design a quantum system such that its outcome $y$ based on the initial condition $x$ would be some function $y=f(x)$ such that **(a)** we don't know how to efficiently compute in any other way, and **(b)** is actually useful for something.[^Feynman]
 In 1985, David Deutsch formally suggested the notion of a quantum Turing machine, and the model has been since refined in works of Detusch and Josza and Bernstein and Vazirani.